isaiah1112/sshreader/docs/source/faq.rst

 Changing Logging
 ~~~~~~~~~~~~~~~~

-As of version 3.5 of sshreader you might have noticed that the :code:`debuglevel` option is no longer available on :code:`ServerJob`
+As of :code:`sshreader v3.5` you might have noticed that the :code:`debuglevel` option is no longer available on :code:`ServerJob`
 objects or the :code:`sshread` method.
 To enable logging going forward you will want to change the level for the :code:`sshreader`
 logger.